Why Commission The House Shop for a Tenant Reference?

 - Will your landlord be willing to provide references that would attest to the kind of person you are?

-- Do you have the right to rent a property in the UK?
+- Do you have the right to property in the UK? a

 These few questions will give you an initial insight into the person making the enquiry for your property.
 If the answers to any of these questions, and any others you may think of, are satisfactory, the next step will be to invite the individual to a viewing.
 You will have saved so much time by asking these questions and getting answers on the phone.